August long weekend is around the corner and I’ve got two reasons to celebrate – an extra day soaking in the sun and it’s Meik’s (hubby) bday!

 - If you’re feeling fancy or serving these to guests, finish them off with a small grate of lime zest or sprinkle of salt before serving.

-If you try this recipe out, show me your creations by tagging me on Instagram @lindsaypleskotrd with #inthekitchenwithLP
+If you try this recipe out, show me your creations by tagging me on Instagram @lindsaypleskot with #makefoodfeelgood

 LIKE THIS RECIPE?
 SHARE IT WITH SOMEONE YOU KNOW WILL LOVE IT TOO!